CGCL-codes/Ares/README.md

 # Ares
-Ares is a high performance and fault tolerant distributed stream processing system, which considers both   both system performance and fault tolerant capability during task allocation and use a game-theoretic approach to obtain an optimal scheduler for task allocation.
-Ares greatly outperforms Storm in terms of system throughput and the average processing latency.
+Ares is a high performance and fault tolerant distributed stream processing system, which considers both system performance and fault tolerant capability during task allocation.

 ## Introduction
 In stream applications, a large volume of data is continuously generated and analyzed in real time style.
 To provide scalable processing infrastructures, different Distributed Stream Processing Systems (DSPSs) have been designed and widely deployed, such as S4, Storm, Heron, Flink, and Spark Streaming.
 A DSPS needs to process real time stream data with short latency.
 Meanwhile, it is commonly vital for a stream application to provide a long time continuous service without significant downtime.
 Upon a failure, a DSPS should recover as soon as possible.
 Therefore, it is important for a DSPS to achieve both short processing latency and short recovery time.

-To achieve short processing latency, existing DSPS designs mainly leverage task allocation schemes that co-locate the pair of an upstream task and a downstream task in the topology in the same node, in order to avoid unnecessary internode communications.
+To achieve short processing latency, existing DSPS designs mainly leverage task allocation schemes that co-locate the pair of an upstream task and a downstream task in the topology in the same node, in order to avoid unnecessary inter-node communications.
 However, due to the dependency between upstream and downstream tasks, such an approach can cause cascaded waiting during the recovery of tasks.
 The problem becomes acute under correlated failures, where a number of nodes fail simultaneously because of the failure of switches, routers, and power facilities.

-To address this issue, we propose a novel high performance and fault-tolerant distributed stream processing system, called Ares.
-We formally define the Fault Tolerant Scheduler (FTS) problem of finding the optimal task allocation that maximizes the system utility, which considers both system performance and fault tolerance.
-We leverage a game-theoretic approach to solve the FTS problem and design Nirvana, an algorithm based on best-response dynamics.
-Nirvana fully exploits the dependency between upstream and downstream tasks to achieve both short processing latency and short recovery time.
-We prove the existence of Nash equilibrium for the FTS game and demonstrate that the proposed Nirvana algorithm achieves a 2-approximation of the theoretical optimum.
+To address this issue, we design and implement the high performance and fault-tolerant distributed stream processing system, called Ares.

 ## Structure of Ares